syngyang/syngyang/README.md

 ###

 <p align="left">I'm Syng Yang, born and raised in Seoul Korea.
 Travelled a lot over the world, so called, for business.
-Since 2015, love to add layers of knowledges in coding, and hike the mountains over 15k every weekend in Korea.</p>
+Since 2015, love to add layers of knowledges in coding, recently JavaScript related.</p>

 ###